mweel1/usa_high_level/USA-Internet/index.md

 When first logging into the American Internet, the user would be required to setup a [personal profile](/grants/personal-profile/).

 If the user could not provide a United Stated government issued ID along with verification they would be considered a foreign user where they would have to apply for an [express-visa](/express-visa/) using a passport.
 Once approved they would have a [personal profile](/grants/personal-profile/) setup on the America Internet.

+### E-Visa Violations

 If users break laws or violates any other laws of the American Internet there express visa could be revoked for a period of time, or indefinitely.

-## Start Page
+## Market Availability API

+Each operating system would have an application zone section on the phone.
+This would be initiated by pressing a domain zone button on the device.

-The start page would provide the following domain directory services.
-This would also be available as an API for operating system companies.
+The American Internet would provide the following to the market place via an open API.

-- Drop down that would include any Application Zone [Any, Federal, State, County, City, Business Location].
-- Domain Type (Music Networks, TV Networks, Movie Networks, Artist, etc..)
-- Domain Type tags based on the domain type.
-For example I would might want to show all music networks, or music artists based on electronic music genre.
-- Search Field which will search domain tags, description, and keywords
-- Customer Facing, or Internal Zone Specific.
-- Device Type, Vehicle OS, personal computing device, etc.

-Once the search is execute the results will provide the following from the DNS information:

-- Logo
-- Name
-- Description
-- Domain Type
-- Domain Tags
+- Domain logs
+- The native applications, domains in the zone based on the GPS.
+- The business address and license of any domain.
+- Open jury cases, and closed cases of the business.
+- Business license and address information history.
-- Link to Website
+- Cancellation Link
+- Terms of Service
+- Privacy Policy
+- List of review sites chosen from the .domain-review domains.

 ## Operating System Requirements